blabosoft/blabosoft_web/docs/_drafts/queue-sql-server.md

 summary: Implementing simple and efficient queue operations in Microsoft SQL Server.
 The pop operation uses a common table expression (CTE) to implement an atomic 'test and set' method.
 ---

-In my [previous article](/implementing-queue-in-postgresql "Implementing a Simple Queue in PostgreSQL") I described how you can implement simple and efficient queue operations using PostgreSQL database engine.
+In my [previous article](/implementing-queue-in-postgresql "Implementing a Simple Queue in PostgreSQL") I described the implementation of simple and efficient queue operations using PostgreSQL database engine.

 Now I show you how you can implement the queue operations with the same interface on Microsoft SQL Server.
 The core concept is similar here, it uses atomic 'test and set'  method for the pop operation.
-Before you continue the reading, I recommend to check the [previous article](/implementing-queue-in-postgresql "Implementing a Simple Queue in PostgreSQL") to read more about the motivation and the concepts.
+Before you continue reading, I recommend to check the [previous article](/implementing-queue-in-postgresql "Implementing a Simple Queue in PostgreSQL") to read more about the motivation and the concept.

 ## Data Structure